keyboard_arrow_up

 Mode Locking

-A method that creates very short laser pulses by making the phase differences of many modes or frequencies in the laser cavity fixed (locked).
+A technique used to generate extremely short laser pulses by synchronizing the phase differences of multiple modes or frequencies within the laser cavity.

 Neodymium Solid-State Glass (Nd:Glass) Lasers

-Lasers that provide high-power, short pulses for particular industrial applications.
+Lasers that produce high-power, short pulses for specialized industrial applications.

 Neodymium:Yttrium-Aluminum Garnet Solid-State Lasers (Nd:YAG Lasers)